Notes and Notions

 Picture

-Jeff composes music continually, and also takes a lot of photographs.
+Jeff is in a process of continually composing music, and also takes a lot of photographs.
 He has joined both art forms together to make short videos with photos on a variety of themes.
-As his website states, "These videos combine all of my loves: family, friends, pics and music. " This is great; and I have to say, "What could be better?!"
+As his website states, "These videos combine all of my loves: family, friends, pics and music. " To this I have to say, "What could be better?!"

-Well, not much (could be better) . . .
-But ever since beginning to watch these videos, I was hoping he would make his music tracks available on a CD . . . mostly because I thought some of the pieces were marvelous . . .
+Well, not much (could be better) . . . but ever since beginning to see (and hear) these videos, I was hoping he would make his music tracks available on a CD, to be able to hear the music by itself, unattached to anything else.

 So I was very happy when in fall of 2019 he put out not one, but two CD albums!